cedexis/openmixapplib/apps-javascript/keynote-geo-perf-avail/README.md

-# Application: **Route Based on Geography**
+# Application: **Route Based on Geography using Keynote Performance Data**

-Demonstrates the basic use of geographic market and country data.
-Use Market data for most decsisions, but override certain countries.
-Based on contribution by Jake Maul of Mozilla.
+Use Keynote performance data to route by Market for most decsisions but override certain countries.
 # Openmix Application Library

 [Cedexis Openmix](http://www.cedexis.com/products/openmix.html) applications give you dynamic, flexible, and automatic control over where your traffic is routed so that your business goals are achieved.
 Openmix applications are programmed in JavaScript, a commonly used server-side language accessible to most web programmers and network administrators.